watermint/toolbox/docs/commands/config-feature-enable.md

 Enable a feature.

+Turn on a specific feature in the watermint toolbox configuration.
+Features control various aspects of the application's behavior, performance settings, and experimental functionality.
+Enabling features allows you to access new capabilities or modify application behavior.

 # Installation

 Please download the pre-compiled binary from [Latest Release](https://github.com/watermint/toolbox/releases/latest).
 If you are using Windows, please download the zip file like `tbx-xx.x.xxx-win.zip`.
 Then, extract the archive and place `tbx.exe` on the Desktop folder.